AmanPriyanshu/SCFactual-Explanations-CV/README.md

 # SCFactual-Explanations-CV
 Creating a pipeline for generating semi-factual and counter-factual explanations for computer vision tasks.
+A counterfactual explanation describes a causal situation in the form: "If X had not occurred, Y would not have occurred".
+Basically generating an image close enough to the original one, which results in a target class.

 ## AutoEncoder Based Implementation: